Scots' Church, Melbourne: Current building

 Laid up in the church are two sets of Regimental Colours of the Australian 5th Battalion, The Victorian Scottish Regiment, which include the honour LANDING at ANZAC.

-The crest and flag of Australian prime minister Sir Robert Menzies are located near the lectern.
+The crest and flag of the Australian prime minister Sir Robert Menzies are located near the lectern.
 Queen Elizabeth II was present for the presentation by Dame Pattie Menzies in 1983.
-Queen Elizabeth had been accompanied by Sir Robert in 1961 when they visited the Scots' Church to unveil a war memorial mosaic in the vestible near the entrance.
+Queen Elizabeth had been accompanied by Menzies in 1961 when they visited the Scots' Church to unveil a war memorial mosaic in the vestible near the entrance.

 Music

-The Director of Music and principal organist since 1984 is Douglas Lawrence, while Ria Angelica Polo is the assistant organist.Robin Batterham is the organist emeritus.
+The director of music and principal organist since 1984 is Douglas Lawrence, while Jennifer Chou is the assistant organist.
+Robin Batterham is the organist emeritus.

 Organ

-The first pipe organ at Scots' was built in 1883 by Hill and Son.
+The first pipe organ at the church was built in 1883 by Hill and Son.
 It was rebuilt and enlarged in 1910 by George Fincham and Sons and rebuilt again in 1959.
 The organ was removed for storage in 1999.
 The present organ was built in 1998 by Rieger Orgelbau, Schwarzach, Austria.

 Choir

 The choir of Scots' Church has been under Lawrence's direction since 1984.
-He had started the Choir of Ormond College (University of Melbourne) in 1982 and raised the standard at Scot's considerably.
+He had started the Choir of Ormond College (University of Melbourne) in 1982 and raised the standard at Scots’ considerably.
 The choir released their first recording in 1987, Joy my Heart Outpoured.
 Scots' choir consists of four principals, eight choral scholars and other members.
-Dame Nellie Melba reputedly started and finished her singing career in the choir at Scot's Church, and her funeral was held at Scots' in February 1931.
+Dame Nellie Melba reputedly started and finished her singing career in the choir at Scots' Church, and her funeral was held at the church in February 1931.